 However, a high-meat diet is certainly not the healthiest solution for this problem, given our biological setup as omnivorous frugivores!
 In the long run, the carnivore diet is a risky idea!
 Not only can it damage the kidneys and put ketogenic stress on the body, but it is also severely deficient in nutrients from raw plant foods, including vitamin C, as we discuss here.
 Gout and scurvy are historical examples of what happens on a high-meat diet!

 The carnivore diet takes meat consumption to a worrisome extreme.
-No fresh pant produce, like fruits and greens, can lead to a critical lack of nutrients.
+Eating no fresh plant produce at all, can lead to a critical lack of nutrients.
 After all, even obligate carnivores ingest plant matter on a regular basis!

 But this article focuses on the straightforward case of vitamin C in the carnivore diet: